-it’s end-of-the-month video progress report time.
+It’s end-of-the-month progress report time.

-there’s also gumbasia, which was sort of a short-form clay animation parody of disney’s fantasia made by art clokey, and the impetus that led to the first gumby films. i liked what happened when i stripped away the somewhat cheesy original music and added some of my own (it made it a lot easier to concentrate on just what a neat piece of stop-motion animation it is, especially for something made in 1953), so you get a bit of a preview of something that’s going on the next album in the process. i didn’t expect the marriage of music and animation to work half as well as it does, but that’s part of the fun of the whole thing — you never really know what’s going to happen when you chop things up and take them out of context. some things fit in so strangely it’s almost as if they were meant to be rearranged this way, while others are pretty absurd. the absurdity is also part of the fun.
+There’s also Gumbasia, which was sort of a short-form clay animation parody of disney’s Fantasia made by Art Clokey and the impetus that led to the first Gumby films.
+I liked what happened when I stripped away the somewhat cheesy original music and added some of my own (it made it a lot easier to concentrate on just what a neat piece of stop-motion animation it is, especially for something made in 1953), so you get a bit of a preview of something that’s going on the next album in the process.
+I didn’t expect the marriage of music and animation to work half as well as it does, but that’s part of the fun of the whole thing — you never really know what’s going to happen when you chop things up and take them out of context.
+Some things fit so well it’s almost as if they were meant to be rearranged this way, while others are pretty absurd.

-maybe i’ll do something extra-special for december’s video, which will be showing up by default right around christmas. the thought that we’re only a month away from yuletide weirdness once again is kind of messed up. time goes by way too fast.
+Maybe I’ll do something extra-special for December’s video, which will be showing up by default right around Christmas.
+The thought that we’re only a month away from Yuletide weirdness once again is kind of messed up.
+Time goes by way too fast.